Impressions of Cuba? Wonderful, friendly people, badly run, large, lush, green, crumbling, bureaucratic, where to start?

 In preparation for our visit I had been studying Spanish and have achieved what I describe as “low functional”.
 I can make myself understood and if I get a slow enough reply I might be able to understand some of it.
 The problem is that Cubans speak extremely quickly and slur one word into the next and the precise word endings I have so painfully learnt are lost in a blur of sound.
 No matter, the people are extremely friendly and very patient with a gringo who is at least prepared to try and communicate in their language.

 I need to have a short rant.
 As you will know there is an embargo in force that prevents US Companies doing business with Cuba.
 It doesn’t, by the way, prevent Americans from visiting Cuba, this is entirely possible and particularly so under Obama’s administration.
 It also doesn’t stop the US being Cuba’s biggest trading partner via the US Department of Agriculture and significant food exports to Cuba.
 However, what it does do is give a failed regime (i.e. Castro’s) an excuse for all that is wrong with Cuba.
 If the embargo was lifted tomorrow I don’t believe much would change quickly.
 Sure there would be an in-rush of US tourist dollars but until the Cuban government opens up and allows foreign investment in a significant way then nothing will change.
-Don’t miss understand me, Cuba has many positives, an almost 100% adult literacy rate, compare that with the US or Europe, an enviable, world class health care system, life expectancy rates higher than the US or Europe and a population that, at least on the surface, seems quite happy.
+Don’t miss understand me, Cuba has many positives, an almost 100% adult literacy rate, compare that with the US or Europe, an enviable, world class health care system, life expectancy rates similar to those in the US and Europe and a population that, at least on the surface, seems quite happy.
 On the downside it has a crumbling infrastructure and an obvious chronic lack of investment.
 Worst of all many of the people we spoke to feel that they have no opportunity to do anything or be anything different.

 One of our first experiences with the way business is done in Cuba was buying charts (i.e. nautical maps).
 Now in most countries if you want to buy charts you simply go to a chandlers and if he hasn’t got what you require in stock he will order them and they’ll be available in a few days.
 Not in Cuba.
 First of all there is no shop in Havana or anywhere else as far as I know that sells charts.
 However, we knew they existed and eventually discovered that we had to go to the National Hydrographic Office to get them.
 In the UK this would mean a trip to Taunton, Somerset.
 Fortunately for us the Office is located just to the east of Havana on the other side of the harbour from the old city.
 A 20$ taxi ride, there and back, did the trick.
 Second problem, yes we can buy them but they don’t have them in stock.
 Wait for it – they print them to order!
 We wanted three chart books that together covered the coast from Marina Hemingway, west to Cabo San Antonio and then along the south coast most of the way to Santiago de Cuba.
 We ordered them, no deposit required and went back to pay for and collect them three days later.
 The cost?
 A staggering $400 US equivalent.
 Yes, they are excellent charts and had been fully updated (by hand) but as I explained to the director I would expect to pay around $300 for an equivalent set in the US.